28pro92/GMMTPS/README.md

 *missreg* sub-folder contains the code files for estimating using SPML method under the same set-up as in GMMTPS.
 - *missreg_real_data_age_case_control.R* contains the code for evaluating the GMMTPS estimator in the *nwtco* data from the *survival* package under the case-control design discussed in Table 3 of the paper.
 The results are based on 1000 simualtions of phase-II data.
 They are stored in *missreg_realdata_case_control_w_age.rds*.
 The corresponding code file and result file for the balanced design are *missreg_real_data_age_balanced.R* and *missreg_realdata_balanced_w_age.rds*, respectively.
 ### Calibration
-The following *.R* files contain the code for estimating using the calibration approache described in *Kulich et.al.* under the same set-up as in GMMTPS. *Raking* was used as the calibration function from the *survey* package.
+The following *.R* files contain the code for estimating using the calibration approache described in *Breslow,N.E., et.al.*[4] under the same set-up as in GMMTPS. *Raking* was used as the calibration function from the *survey* package.
 - *calibrate_cc.R* contains the code for evaluating the calibration estimator in the *nwtco* data from the *survival* package under the case-control design discussed in Table 3 of the paper.
 The results are based on 1000 simualtions of phase-II data.
 They are stored in *calibrate_cc.rds*.
 The corresponding code file and result file for the balanced design are *calibrate_balanced.R* and *calibrate_balanced.rds*, respectively.

 # References